-We define “key competencies” in this micro-credential area as the knowledge, skills, and critical commitments that must be mobilized by CEPs to accurately and elaborately represent the foundations of the field and the breadth of community-engaged work.
+We define “key competencies” in the Community Engagement Fundamentals micro-credential area as the knowledge, skills, and critical commitments that must be mobilized by CEPs to accurately and elaborately represent the foundations of the field and the breadth of community-engaged work.

 By earning this micro-credential, an individual has demonstrated their knowledge and skills in the following areas:

 - Knowledge of various conceptualizations of community and a working definition of community engagement.

 - Knowledge of a set of guiding principles for ethical and effective community engagement.